banzaicloud/koperator/docs/ssl.md

 ## Using Kafka ACLs with SSL

+If you choose not to enable ACLs for your kafka cluster, you may still use the `KafkaUser` resource to create new certificates for your applications.
+You can leave the `topicGrants` out as they will not have any effect.

 To enable ACL support for your kafka cluster, pass the following configurations along with your `brokerConfig`: